0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 Kevin was really hungry last night, since all he had to eat was the leftovers from making omurice, so I told him I'd make him a hearty breakfast this morning to make up for it.
 During the night, I came up with the genius idea of using PANCAKES instead of english muffins to make a breakfast sandwich!

-After like 2 minutes on Google I found out McDonalds beat me to this idea :-/
+After 2 minutes on Google I found out McDonalds beat me to this idea :-/

 ![mock "mcgriddles"](/food/foodventures/images/mock-mcgriddles.jpg){:width="50%"}{: .image-right}